awsmug/torro-forms/README.md

 Torro Forms is an extendable WordPress form builder with Drag & Drop functionality, chart evaluation and more - with WordPress look and feel.

+## Requirements

+Torro Forms requires at least PHP 5.6 and WordPress 4.7 in order to work.

 ## Download

 It is recommended to use the stable version of the plugin which you can download at [wordpress.org](https://wordpress.org/plugins/torro-forms/).